Monster Smash: Music

 A title theme of the Atari 8-bit version of Monster Smash was composed by Gary Gilbertson using Philip Price's Advanced Music Processor.
 Price and Gilbertson later collaborated on the Alternate Reality games.

 Reception

 Steven A. Schwartz writing for Electronic Fun with Computers & Games praised the graphics and sound of the Apple II version but concluded: "All the features aside, however, it's mostly a test of manual dexterity and often an exercise in frustration."
 Jim Short in issue 15 of Page 6 praised the music of the Atari 8-bit version of a game: "The outstanding thing about Monster Smash is the opening title tune.
 It is, without any shadow of doubt, the best musical score I've ever heard in a computer game.
 It is almost worth purchasing the game just to listen to the music.
 Yes, it is that good!"
+InfoWorld's Essential Guide to Atari Computers cited it as among the best Datamost arcade games.